How to Define Post-MBA Career Goals in Your MBA Application?

 Think of the narrative you want to convey through your application.
 Your past experiences (academic, professional, personal) have shaped your interests and in turn, your future goals.
 An MBA is the transition point that gives you the tools, network, and exposure you need to reach these goals.

 When everything fits together like a well-crafted story, it becomes much easier for the adcoms to see where you come from and identify with your journey.
+Many strong profiles get rejected at top MBA programs because of lack of narrative alignment.

 Final Thoughts

-Remember, the admissions committees don’t expect you to have your entire life mapped out.
+The adcoms don’t expect you to have your entire life mapped out.
 But they do expect clarity of thought, purpose, and alignment with the program.

 Be authentic, be specific, and don’t be afraid to dream big—as long as you can back it up with logic and intent.